Windsor, Berkshire: Medieval period

 The early history of the site is unknown, although Old English field names in its vicinity that survived to be documented in the medieval period, confirm that a substantial community existed on this site for a considerable time before 1066.
-By 1070, recognising the strategic importance of the site William the Conqueror had a timber motte-and-bailey castle constructed.
-The focus of royal interest at that time was not the castle, however, but a small riverside settlement about 3 mi downstream, possibly established in the late 7th century.
-From about the 8th century, high status people began visiting the site, although by the ninth, according to the archaeological record, it had been abandoned.
+By 1070, recognising the strategic importance of the site, William the Conqueror had a timber motte-and-bailey castle constructed.
+There had been a small riverside settlement about 3 mi downstream, possibly established in the late 7th century.
+From about the 8th century, high status people visited the site, although by the 9th, according to the archaeological record, it had been abandoned.
 From the mid-11th century the site came back into use, and it is occasionally mentioned in the sources, linked with King Edward the Confessor and his love of sports hunting.
-After the Conquest, royal use of the site increased, probably because it demonstrated royal continuity, and also access to woodlands for hunting, as the use of a short bow on horseback was a valuable military skill.
+After the Conquest, royal use of the site increased, probably because it demonstrated royal continuity, and also provided access to woodlands for hunting, as the use of a short bow on horseback was a valuable military skill.

-Plantagenet period
+12th and 13th centuries

 The settlement at Old Windsor largely transferred to New Windsor during the 12th century, which required the substantial planning and setting out of the new town, including its parish church, marketplace, and burgage plots.
-A second development phase took place after the Anarchy, the civil war of King Stephen's reign, when its hospital, c.
-1160 (later dedicated to St Peter), hermitage c.
-1160 (dedicated to St Leonard) and Thames Bridge c.
-1173, came into existence.
+There was a second development phase after the Anarchy, the civil war of King Stephen's reign, when its hospital (c.
+1160, later dedicated to St Peter), a hermitage (c.
+1160, dedicated to St Leonard) and Thames bridge (c.
+1173), came into existence.
 At about the same time, the castle was rebuilt in stone.
 Windsor Bridge is the earliest bridge on the Thames between Staines and Reading, built (and owned by the Crown) at a time when bridge building was rare; it was first documented in 1191 but had probably been built, according to the Pipe rolls, in 1173.
 It played an important part in the national road system, before the construction of the Great West Road in c.
 1230, linking London with Reading and Winchester.
 By directing traffic into the new town, it underpinned the success of New Windsor's fledgling economy.

 The town of New Windsor, as an ancient demesne of the Crown, was a privileged settlement from the start, apparently having the rights of a free borough, for which other towns had to pay substantial fees to the king.
 It had a merchant guild, a part of civic government, in 1260, this body sometimes incorrectly confused with the 14th century religious Fraternity of the Holy Trinity, based in the parish church.

 After receiving its first charter confirming its royal borough status in 1277, Windsor was briefly named as the chief town of the county.
 Somewhat unusually, however, this charter gave no new rights or privileges, seeming simply to codify rights enjoyed over many years before.